 Dove Kull papers; 1915-1991.
 HMC-0385.
 Dove Kull (1897-1991) was active in social work, child welfare, and women’s issues in Alaska and served as the director of Alaska Homemaker Services, Inc. from 1968-mid 1970s, among other positions.

-Joseph and Lisa Rudd papers; 1933-1985.
+Lisa Rudd papers; 1933-1985.
 HMC-0212.
 Lisa Rudd served on the Alaska State Commission for Human Rights, the Governor's Equal Employment Committee, and served as legislator in the Alaska House of Representatives.
 Her papers document her activities in the women's rights movement, including her involvement in establishing women's shelters established in a number of Alaskan communities, including Anchorage.